Ray Lent Censured by SEC for Second Time

-Ray Lent (CRD #: 817645), a broker registered with Portsmouth Financial Services, is the subject of four pending investor disputes, according to his BrokerCheck record, accessed on April 14, 2023.
+Ray Lent (CRD #: 817645), a broker registered with Arete Wealth Management, has been censured by the SEC, according to his BrokerCheck record, accessed on May 18, 2025.
+Investors may have also worked with him through The Putney Financial Group.
 If you want to know more about his alleged conduct as a broker, read on.

 Investor Disputes